reireynoso/umessenger-app/readme.md

-# uMessage App
+# uMessage App 📱

-This is a chat application using React, Redux, Hooks, Node JS, Express, Mongoose, MongoDB, and SocketIO.
+uMessage is a full-stack chat application that allows you to send messages to other users by email address.
+Previous conversations that be filtered out by name.
+The design of the application is inspired by iMessage and Slack.

 # Setup